OctoPrint/octoprint.org/blog/news/_posts/2020-09-03-upgrade-to-py3.md

 excerpt: Give OctoPrint a spin on Python 3!
 Run this simple install script.
 ---

-Since OctoPrint version 1.4.0, it has supported both Python 2 and Python 3 *simultaneously*, as a result of Python 2's EOL status.
+Since OctoPrint version 1.4.0, the codebase has supported installation on both Python 2 and Python 3 environments, as a result of Python 2's EOL status.
 However, at the time of writing, less than 2% of tracked installs are running on Python 3.

 The main reason for this, was the plugin repository - there was no point installing on Python 3, if you then couldn't install any plugins!
 These Python 3 installs tended to be manual ones, or developers who needed to test against OctoPrint running on Python 3.